 Security Operations - Compromised Machine Referrals

-The IT Service Desk @ Knowledge Commons is the official contact point for users living off campus in need of help reformatting their computers to meet SOS network guidelines.
+The IT Service Desk @ Knowledge Commons is the official contact point for users living off campus in need of help reformatting their computers to meet OIS network guidelines.
 Students living in campus dorms are required to contact Rescom for help.

 No appointment is necessary and you may drop off your computer with us, we will contact you once work has been completed.
 Before coming to the IT Service Desk @ Knowledge Commons, please review the following list to ensure you are prepared:

 Power Management - Since formatting hard drives is time intensive it is vital that you bring your laptop power cord.

 Back up your data - Backing up your files to an external drive will ensure that your data is not lost.
 If you do not feel comfortable performing the backup yourself please bring an external hard drive or thumb drive of sufficient capacity along and we will back up data for you.

 If possible, bring your original discs - OIS guidelines require a full system reformat.
 This can be from your laptops System Recovery partition if you have one.
 However, there is always a chance that partition has also been infected.
 Having your original install discs provides us an alternative if your System Recovery partition is corrupted.
 Should you not have your original discs you may contact your system's manufacturer for a copy, or purchase a new operating system copy from the Penn State Computer Store (at the educational price) or another retailer.

 Check below to see where your computer is at in our line.
 This list will be updated each morning.